 The Buriki Daioh theme from Live A Live also sounds suspiciously like the Mazinger Z intro theme.
 That one gets around quite a bit, it seems.
 Compare and contrast.
 The game even references the show's intro by opening up a lake for the giant robot to emerge.

-Parts of the Doom and Doom II soundtracks were suspiciously similar to metal songs, but executed in such a fashion that few people really noticed.
+Parts of the first two games' soundtracks were suspiciously similar to metal songs, but executed in such a fashion that few people really noticed.
 See thesepages for some comparisons.

 Coincidentally, the open-source project Freedoom contains Suspiciously Simlar Songs to Doom music, making it somewhat Meta.